Operation Demetrius: Operation and immediate aftermath

-Of the civilians killed, 17 were shot by the British Army and the other three were killed by unknown attackers.
+Of the civilians killed, 17 were shot by the British Army, and the other three were killed by unknown attackers.
 In west Belfast's Ballymurphy housing estate, 11 Catholic civilians were killed by the 1st Battalion, Parachute Regiment over two days in what became known as the Ballymurphy Massacre.
-Another flashpoint was Ardoyne in north Belfast, where soldiers shot dead three people on 9 August.
+Another flashpoint was Ardoyne, in northern Belfast, where soldiers shot dead three people on 9 August.
 Sectarian violence also flared between Protestants and Catholics.
 Many Protestant families fled Ardoyne and about 200 Protestants burnt their own homes as they left, lest they "fall into Catholic hands".
 Protestant and Catholic families fled "to either side of a dividing line, which would provide the foundation for the permanent peaceline later built in the area".
 Catholic homes were burnt in Ardoyne and elsewhere too.
 About 7,000 people, most of them Catholics, were left homeless.
 About 2,500 Catholic refugees fled south of the border to the Republic of Ireland, where new refugee camps were set up.

-By 13 August, media reports indicated that the violence had begun to wane, seemingly due to exhaustion on the part of the IRA and security forces.
+By 13 August, media reports indicated that the violence had begun to wane, seemingly by exhaustion on the part of the IRA and security forces.
 On 15 August, the nationalist Social Democratic and Labour Party (SDLP) announced that it was starting a campaign of civil disobedience in response to the introduction of internment.
 By 17 October, it was estimated that about 16,000 households were withholding rent and rates for council houses as part of the campaign of civil disobedience.

 On 16 August, over 8,000 workers went on strike in Derry in protest at internment.
-Joe Cahill, then Chief of Staff of the Provisional IRA, held a press conference during which he claimed that only 30 Provisional IRA members had been interned.
+Joe Cahill, the Chief of Staff of the Provisional IRA, held a press conference during which he claimed that only 30 Provisional IRA members had been interned.

 On 22 August, in protest against internment, about 130 Irish nationalist/republican councillors announced that they would no longer sit on district councils.
 The SDLP also withdrew its representatives from a number of public bodies.
 On 19 October, five Northern Ireland Members of Parliament (MPs) began a 48-hour hunger strike against internment.
 The protest took place near 10 Downing Street in London.
-Among those taking part were John Hume, Austin Currie, and Bernadette Devlin.
+Among those taking part were John Hume, Austin Currie and Bernadette Devlin.
 Protests would continue until internment was ended in December 1975.